Tenancy Deposits an arbitrators view

 What does an arbitrator look for?

 We have managed to gain some useful inside view into how the arbitration system works and more importantly the view through the eyes of one of the arbitrators that works within the service.
 It provides an insight into why so many landlords lose dispute cases when attempting to make legitimate deductions from a tenant’s deposit.
+For more details on what an arbitrator looks for have a look at our series of advice from a former Tenancy Dispute arbitrator Tom Derrett.

 Starting point for the TDS and the arbitrator